tfpauly/privacy-proxy/draft-private-access-tokens.md

 enforces the Origin's policies based on the received Client issuance state and Origin policy.
 Issuers know the Origin's policies and enforce them on behalf of the Origin.
 An example policy is: "Limit 10 accesses per Client".
 More examples and their use cases are discussed in {{examples}}.
-The Issuer does not learn of the Client's true identity.
+The Issuer does not learn the Client's true identity.

-Finally, the Origin provides access to content or services to a Client upon verifying a Private Access Token presented by the Client.
+Finally, the Origin provides access to content or services to a Client upon verifying a PAT presented by the Client.
 Verification of this token serves as proof that the Client meets the Origin's policies as enforced by the delegated Issuer with the help of a Mediator.
 The Origin can then provide any services or content gated behind these policies to the Client.